Remember your glory days when you spent hours upon hours playing ball with your friends or on a team representing your school?

 A common mistake when it comes to a stretching routine is believing only an active individual needs to stretch.
 This is false.
 Everyone should stretch daily especially when your job duties are physically demanding.
-Whether you are healthy and pain-free, have a slight discomfort, or you’re returning from an injury a stretching regimen is beneficial.
-In theory you are now treating your job as you once treated your sport.
+Whether you are healthy and pain-free, have slight discomfort, or you’re returning from an injury a stretching regimen is beneficial.
+In theory, you are now treating your job as you once treated your sport.

 When starting a stretching routine think outside the box.
 Your job responsibilities may require all day use of your hands and shoulders but don’t forget about your feet and legs supporting you while you stand performing your job duties.
 Here are a few areas to consider stretching each day regardless of your job duties: